alteryx/mini-tate/README.md

 ## Features

 - Mousedown and drag to create a new annotation.
-- Form for inputting name and type of annotation (type dropdown is customizable).
+- Form for inputting name and, optionally, type of annotation.
 - Edit annotations by clicking and dragging to move, pulling on the corners to resize, and editing the form to update the metadata.
 - Custom `onChange` callback can be supplied to have control over the annotations as they change.
 - Custom `onError` callback can be supplied to have control over errors as they occur.